tomwieck/api-team-c/README.md

 # Team C **Weather App**

 ## Description 🌞⛅🌦🌤☀
-Our application allows up to five cities to be selected at a time This allows a user to see the weather details for the next five days, and compare them across different locations
+Our application allows up to five cities to be selected at a time.
+This allows a user to see the weather details for the next five days, and compare them across different locations
 ## Tech stack
 * React